haziq-exe/TikTokAutoUploader/Documentation.md

   <img src="READMEimage/2ndCaptcha.gif" alt="" width="250" loop=infinite/>
 </p>

+#### Note: these videos are just to showcase the project's ability to auto-solve captcha's, this entire process will take place 'under the hood' you will not see the captcha being solved.

 ## 🕰️ Runtime:
 **Total runtime depends on how long TikTok takes to upload your video to their servers, however, here are approximations on how much runtime is added by each parameter**